sdthinlay/civ-ipos-sessions/week11/lesson_outline.md

   - Groups of 3-4 students.
   - Task: Find an open-source project relevant to your interests.
   - Criteria for evaluation:
-    1. Number of stars/forks on GitHub/GitLab.
+    1. Number of stars/forks on GitHub/GitLab
-    2. Frequency of commits.
+    2. Frequency of commits
+    3. Number of committers
-    3. Community engagement (issue tracker, forums).
+    4. Community engagement (issue tracker, forums)
+    5. Type of license
+    6. Likely motivation for the project (commercial/ethical/passion/etc)
   - Prepare a 5-minute presentation on the project.

 ---